ArthurVankeirsbilck/thesis-control-strategies/README.md

 Tested on a historical dataset within a timerange of 2022-02-26T00:01:00Z to 2022-02-27T00:00:00Z, data is drawn from a household in Zwevegem, Belgium.
 This logic will be converted into an object-oriented Golang library.

+As a matter of precaution, the logic chooses to already peak-shave when Pl > Pg,limit on the first timestep of each timewindow.
+Because it is uncertain whether a high peak will occur within that time window which cannot be handled by the battery due to the max power output restrictions.
+By doing so, the limit does not need to be lower than the initial limit.

 ### Schematic

 ![Alt text](Images/Schematic_peakreduction.png)